Long-Lasting Power Tool Performance

 Battery Discharge Rates in Cordless Tools

 Depending on the type of battery you use, you may notice a difference in discharge rate.
-Voltage differences in cordless tools don’t provide the only factor in performance time.
-While two different batteries may both have the same voltage description, one may discharge more slowly than the other.
-This primarily occurs because of variations in capacity, but it the age of the battery may also play a role.
+Voltage differences in cordless tools aren’t the only factor in how long a charge lasts.
+While two different batteries may both have the same voltage rating, one may discharge faster than the other.
+This primarily occurs because of variations in capacity, but the age and condition of the battery also play a role.

 Battery Storage Capacity Vs. Discharge Rate

 While you can check the battery’s AH to compare batteries with similar voltages, the performance of your cordless tool depends on a number of other factors.
-A new cordless drill may operate with more vigor than one you have carried in your toolbox for years.
+A new opens in a new windowcordless drill may have more kick than another you have carried in your toolbox for years.
 While both drills share the same general specifications, the age of the older unit may affect the rate it discharges.
-The age of the battery matters as much as the place where you store your tools.
+But the age of the battery isn’t the only thing that matters, so does where you store your tools.
 Most battery technology does not account for extreme heat or cold without affecting performance, and different types of batteries require different methods of storage.

 Both NiMH and NiCd batteries should be stored without any remaining charge on the battery.
-These types of battery use a memory system during their charge cycles, and they need a full charge from time to time.
+These types of battery can “remember” how much charge they received the previous time, then won’t take more charge than that in the future.
+To prevent this, they need a full charge from time to time.
 Li-Ion batteries don’t require a full discharge before you stow them.
 Instead, they work most effectively with more frequent charges.
 You can store them with a half-charge for best results.
 When you pull Li-Ion batteries out of storage, any top rated cordless tools should be able to use them again right away.

 DEWALT MAX* Battery Packs

 These battery packs use Li-Ion technology to store more energy without adding extra weight to cordless tools.
-They don’t discharge as quickly as other models and produce consistent levels of power even while you use them.
-These packs make a reliable option for those working in all sorts of conditions, including extreme cold.
-They come in several varieties, including all the most popular voltages differences in cordless tools.
+They don’t discharge as quickly as other models and produce consistent levels of power while you use them.
+These packs are a reliable option for work in all sorts of conditions, even extreme cold.
+They come in several varieties, including all the most popular voltages in cordless tools.

 DEWALT Battery Chargers

-A single-dock battery charger acts as a simple solution for everyday tasks.
-If you have two batteries, you can leave one on the charger while the other powers your cordless tools.
-General charging stations often accept specific voltages of battery, so check for compatibility before making a purchase.
-Some DEWALT MAX* chargers accept various voltages, and you don’t need multiple chargers to accommodate voltage difference when you use them for your cordless tools.
+A single-dock battery charger is a simple solution for everyday tasks.
+If you have two batteries, you can leave one on the charger and use the other in your cordless tools.
+Charging stations often accept only one battery voltage, so check for compatibility before you make a purchase.
+Some DEWALT MAX* chargers accept multiple voltages, so you don’t need several chargers for your cordless tools.

-Similar to single-dock chargers, dual-dock battery chargers can charge batteries quickly.
-Instead of a single station for your backup battery, these chargers come with two docking stations.
-This design allows you to charge two cordless tools at once.
-This solution cuts down the time you need to charge multiple batteries, as you don’t need to wait for one battery to finish before you start charging the next.
+Similar to single-dock chargers, dual-dock opens in a new windowbattery chargers replenish batteries quickly.
+Instead of a single station for your backup battery, these chargers come with two docking stations, allowing you to charge two tools at once.
+This solution cuts down the time you need to charge multiple batteries, as you don’t need to wait for one battery to finish before you start the next.

 Versatile battery chargers, including the opens in a new windowDC9310 7.2V-18V NiCd/NiMH/Li-Ion Fast Charger, handle more than one type of battery.
 These chargers include all the technology you need when working with different batteries, so you don’t need to carry multiple chargers everywhere you go.